WebGPU

 The Book of WebGPU is a fun programming book that teaches you the fundamentals of 3D graphics programming and GPU computing using WebGPU and JavaScript.

-This page is a list of the WebGPU examples developed in the book.
-You can study the code by going to the GitHub repo.
+This webpage is a live demonstration of the WebGPU examples in the book.
+You can study the code by viewing the source in the browser, or by going to the GitHub repo.
 I will be updating this page as I make progress with the book.
 Please use the button on the right to pre-order the book from No Starch Press.

 Browser Compatibility